cosmos/cosmos/README.md

 ## Issuance and Incentives #####################################################

-### The Gnug Token
+### The Quark Token

-While the GnuClear hub is a multi-asset system, there is a native token called _gnugs_.
-Gnugs are the only staking token of GnuClear.
-Gnugs are a license for the holder to vote, validate, or delegate to other validators.
-Like Ethereum's ether, gnugs are also used to pay for transaction fees to mitigate spam.
-Additional gnugs are issued to validators and those who delegate to validators.
+While the GnuClear hub is a multi-asset system, there is a native token called _quarks_.
+Quarks are the only staking token of GnuClear.
+Quarks are a license for the holder to vote, validate, or delegate to other validators.
+Like Ethereum's ether, quarks are also used to pay for transaction fees to mitigate spam.
+Additional quarks are issued to validators and those who delegate to validators.

-The initial distribution of gnug tokens and validators on Genesis will go to the funders of the GnuClear crowdsale (80%), and the GnuClear foundation (20%).
+The initial distribution of quark tokens and validators on Genesis will go to the funders of the GnuClear crowdsale (80%), and the GnuClear foundation (20%).
-From genesis onward, 30% of the initial gnug distribution will be rewarded to active validators and delegators.
+From genesis onward, 30% of the initial quark distribution will be rewarded to active validators and delegators.

 #### Crowdfund

-16,000,000 gnugs will be sold in an Ethereum-style crowdsale.
+16,000,000 quarks will be sold in an Ethereum-style crowdsale.
 The crowdsale will last 42 days, in which the first 14 days will have the best price, and the price will decrease linearly to 2/3 of the initial price in the following 28 days.
 The price will be determined by dividing 16,000,000 by the total effective purchasing power of all the bids.

 #### GnuClear Foundation

 The GnuClear foundation is an external entity that is hired to develop the GnuClear network.
-Gnug holders can vote to change the foundation by changing the `GnuClearFoundationAddress` parameter.
-This foundation will have 4,000,000 gnugs, of which 1,200,000 are pre-vested, and the rest will vest over a period of 4 years, all of which can be used to the full extent for voting.
+Quark holders can vote to change the foundation by changing the `GnuClearFoundationAddress` parameter.
+This foundation will have 4,000,000 quarks, of which 1,200,000 are pre-vested, and the rest will vest over a period of 4 years, all of which can be used to the full extent for voting.

 #### GnuClear Hub Block Reward

-Every block rewards all the active validators and delegators in proportion to their bonded gnugs (before commissions).
-There will be roughly 6,000,000 gnugs rewarded every year, forever.
+Every block rewards all the active validators and delegators in proportion to their bonded quarks (before commissions).
+There will be roughly 6,000,000 quarks rewarded every year, forever.
 The number is not exact, because the number of blocks per year is not exact.
 As with transaction fees, delegators pay the delegated validator a commission of 10%.

+#### Incentivizing Hackers

+TODO: Note about automatic bounties for hackers, to incentivize hackers to publish evidence (like capture-the-flag) that rewards some of the validator's quarks to the hacker, and burns some as well.

 ### Limitations on the Number of Validators